YouTube is HUGE!

-- I stuttered when I speak
+- I stuttered when I spoke.

-- I haven’t scripted a single thing (except in my head)
+- I haven’t scripted a single thing (except in my head).

-- And my internet was embarrassingly slow making the steps unnecessary long and tedious to watch…
+- And my internet was embarrassingly slow, making the steps unnecessary long and tedious to watch…

-This piece has a tone of problems that make it irreparable in my eyes.
+This piece has a ton of problems that make it irreparable in my eyes.
 I’m still proud of it because it was my first-ever foray into video marketing, but I know when the time comes for me to return to YouTube, the first thing I’ll do is remove this video.